EU anti-trust chief warns Amazon, wary about telecom mergers

-European Competition Commissioner Margrethe Vestager announced last week she would examine whether clauses in Amazon's contracts prevent publishers from offering more favorable deals to competitors.
+European Competition Commissioner Margrethe Vestager announced last week she would examine whether clauses in Amazon's contracts prevent publishers from offering more favourable deals to competitors.

-Ebooks are a fast-growing industry and Amazon, which popularized the product, is Europe's biggest player.
+Ebooks are a fast-growing industry and Amazon, which popularised the product, is Europe's biggest player.
 However, it should not abuse its market dominance, Vestager said.

 "Amazon should not use its strong position to close the door behind it and prevent companies with new ideas from contesting the market," she told a conference.